rardoz/eslint-plugin-jquery-selectors/README.md

 $('div')
 ```

-* js-prefix: jQuery selectors should start with a class or an ID.
+* js-prefix: DOM manipulated by JS should use selectors with the js- or v-js- prefix.

 ```javascript
 //good